Angel Investors: What Is Angel Investing & How Does It Work?

 4. Micromanagement

 Angel Investors can be holding and expect a person to govern the company based on what they consider correct.
-It may not always work out in their favour and can create a rift.
+It may not always work out in their favor and can create a rift.
 Ultimately, the level of interference or involvement depends on the dynamics of the investor-founder relationship and the specific needs and preferences of both parties.
 It’s important for founders to communicate openly with investors, set clear expectations, and establish boundaries to ensure a productive and collaborative working relationship.

 Angel vs Venture Capital vs Private Equity